 - Sign, date and send Form 4506-T to the correct IRS address (find it on Page 2 of the form)

-*If you are not being helped by a tax professional, it is recommended that you read and pay close attention to the instructions provided on Form 4506-T. It should take you approximately 45 minutes to complete and submit the form.
+*If a tax professional is not helping you, it is recommended that you read and pay close attention to the instructions provided on Form 4506-T. It should take you approximately 45 minutes to complete and submit the form.